xs-alpha/parse_sql_to-feishu-and-json/README.md

 Quickly convert sql to feishu form and json file

 # use
-put sql into parse.sql and then turn off the file
+put sql into parse1.sql and then turn off the file

 run software and you will get two file

 > you can change filename and filepath by clone source code and change filename located in tools/const.go